- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 How to Write the UC Berkeley/University of California Application Essays 2016-2017

-The University of California System is a system of ten public research universities all over California, from San Diego to Berkeley.
+The University of California system is comprised of ten public research universities all over California, from San Diego to Berkeley.
 UC Berkeley, UCLA, UC Irvine, UC San Diego, and UC Santa Barbara are all ranked in the top 75 national universities.

 Berkeley’s 106 bachelor’s majors are offered across 7 colleges and schools, and the most popular majors are Electrical Engineering and Computer Science (EECS), Political Science, Molecular and Cell Biology, Environmental Science, and Economics.

-The campus is located in beautiful northern California, and encompasses 1232 acres, though only about 178 are occupied by the central campus (the rest include various laboratories and institutes, museums, an 800-acre ecological preserve, and a botanical garden.)
-Berkeley is known to have a diverse student body and holds a long-standing sports rivalry with Stanford.
+The campus is located in beautiful northern California, and encompasses 1232 acres, though only about 178 are occupied by the central campus (the rest include various laboratories and institutes, museums, an 800-acre ecological preserve, and a botanical garden).
+Berkeley is known to have a diverse student body as well and holds a long-standing sports rivalry with Stanford.

-For the 2016 entering class, Berkeley received 82,539 applications and admitted 12,226 for an admission rate of 14.8%.
+For the entering class of 2016, Berkeley received 82,539 applications and admitted 12,226 for an admission rate of 14.8%.
 Its admissions rate has been steadily declining over the past five years.

 The University of California system has just developed a new set of eight application prompts, from which you choose four.
 Each essay has a maximum of 350 words.
 Fortunately for you, these prompts come with some questions to get you started in your brainstorming!